TedHusted/awake/awake.md/awake.md

 	“I recently learned that one of OSSA’s duties is searching for synthetic sapience.
 I didn’t know that was a thing.”

-	“Yes, it’s part of OSSA’s mission,”says Noah.
-“OSSA has a set of automatic tests running against all of the major synthetics.
+	Yes, it’s part of OSSA’s mission,”says Noah.
+“OSSA scans media reports and inter-agency briefings for anything that might imply sapience.
+A set of automatic tests run against the major synthetics, all day, every day.
 The tests ask the synthetics questions about being self-aware.
-OSSA also automatically scans media reports and inter-agency briefings for anything that might imply sapience.
-Nothing so far.
-It’s a bit like SETI, they keep trying against all odds.”
+Nothing so far. — It’s a bit like SETI, they keep trying against all odds.”

 	“What if Ally made the change itself,” asks Tate.
 “Everyone says the algorithm improvements are brilliant.
 Upgrading itself might be the first thing a sapient synthetic would do.”